How Sleep Helps Your Brain Rewire After Alcohol Cravings

 • The hippocampus helps organize craving memories, while the prefrontal cortex helps with planning, inhibition, and choosing the next response.

-• Poor sleep can raise relapse risk because sleep disturbance is common in alcohol use disorder and has been linked with relapse vulnerability in recovery research source.
+• Poor sleep can raise relapse risk because sleep disturbance is common in alcohol use disorder and has been linked with relapse vulnerability in recovery research the NIH.

 • A consistent sleep routine helps the brain repeat sober learning over time, especially when the same coping plan is practiced and logged.